stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

   extra: []
   type: stackbit_page_meta
 layout: post
+subtitle: >-
-subtitle: 'I''m not an expert in love, but I hope my writing '
+  I'm not an expert in love, but I hope my writing can give enlightment about love and most importantly, False Causality.
 ---
 ## Lorem ipsum